Udon vs Yaki Udon vs Yaki Soba: What is the Difference?

 A Typical Bowl of Udon Noodle Soup

-Yaki Udon is a type of Udon dish, so as with other Udon noodle soups, various forms of Udon noodles, such as fresh, dried, chilled, or flat, can be prepared for Yaki Udon.
+With that said, Yaki Udon is a type of Udon, so as with representative Udon noodle soups, you can prepare various forms of Udon noodles for the dish, such as fresh, dried, chilled, or flat.

 Ingredients

-Unlike usual Udon noodle soups that are garnished with toppings such as fresh green onions, wakame seaweed, slices of Kamaboko fish cake, Aburaage deep-fried bean curd, Tempura, and raw eggs,
+Unlike usual Udon noodle soups garnished with toppings such as fresh green onions, wakame seaweed, sliced Kamaboko fish cake, Aburaage deep-fried tofu, Tempura, or raw eggs,

-Typical ingredients for Yaki Udon and Yaki Soba that are stir-fried with the noodles are bite-sized pieces of pork belly, cabbage, onions, and bean sprouts.
+Typical ingredients for Yaki Udon and Yaki Soba are bite-size pieces of pork belly, cabbage, onions, and bean sprouts.

 Seasonings